boytchev/suica/docs/user-guide-objects.md

 ---
 ##### [About](#about) &middot; [Suica canvas](#suica-canvas) &middot; Objects &middot; [Drawings](user-guide-drawings.md) &middot; [Events](user-guide-events.md) &middot; [References](#references)

 **Suica objects** are the core functionality of Suica.
 They are the objects that are used to construct 3D scenes.
-These object are designed to provide a foundation for a diverse
+These object are designed to provide a foundation for a diverse mobile computer graphics visualizations.

 # Table of contents